 6.8 Notice to Complete

 If completion has not taken place by the completion time stated in the contract then any party who is ready, willing and able to complete may then, or at any time after (but prior to actual completion) serve a Notice to Complete on the other party.
-Such a situation might occur when for example the buyer or his solicitor does not have all the funds needed on completion, or seller is for some reason unable to vacate.
+Such a situation might occur when for example the buyer or his solicitor does not have all the funds needed on completion, or the seller is for some reason unable to vacate.

 When a notice is served then completion must take place no later than 10 working days, excluding the day on which it was served (though be careful, the standard conditions of sale are sometimes varied in a special condition so as to reduce this period, particularly in the case of repossessed property).
 See 1.3 above with regard to the various methods of delivery of a notice and the assumed timescales involved.
 If the notice is served on the buyer and a deposit was not paid on completion then the full 10% deposit must immediately be paid, or if a reduced deposit was paid then the balance required to make it up to 10% must be handed over.